Dr. Hootan Daneshmand

 Am I a Good Candidate for Buccal Fat Removal?

 Buccal fat removal surgery is a technique that is tailored to the patient’s specific needs.
 It can help people who are concerned about their large or chubby cheeks.
 If you’re thinking about having this surgery done, be sure you’re doing it for yourself, not for someone else or to suit some type of ideal picture.
-Below, we list some of the general traits of a good candidate for this procedure.

 - In good physical health